-9. Donate it to a local hospital or nursing home
+9. Donate it to a local facility, hospital or nursing home

 10. Mail it away to relatives that live far away

-Whatever you decide to do with your child’s artwork, just know that it is a precious keepsake that you will cherish for years to come.
+Whatever you decide to do with your child’s artwork is up to you.
+It’s a precious keepsake and you can easily cherish it for years to come.